Side Hustle: How to Become a Freelance Video Editor

 At the end of the day, most of these clients know that they are in the business of uploading videos, and they need video editing work completed.

-What can a freelance video editor do in this time, when so many people aren't even working?
+What can a freelance video editor do in these evolving times?
 Well, here are some of the opportunities that you can use to make a living while getting some work experience:

 Conference Video Editing

 If you find the right clients, you could make this one a full-time job.
 Almost every company that can do so chooses to host their meetings and conferences online now.
 They have the resources to do so, and they need to help their staff members to stay safe.
 When they create the videos with whatever recording feature they use, editing is often required.
-If you can get a job from a business that needs someone with editing skills, you're on your way to months or even years of consistent income.
+If you can get freelance video editing jobs from a business that needs someone with editing skills, you're on your way to months or even years of consistent income.

 Explainer Video Production